-In video above, a woman from Akuyam Village in Uganda says: "Energy Bar, thank you, please rescue us from suffering.
+The second video above was recorded when the village first heard the news that they were going to receive the funds needed to bring them clean water and assistance growing food.
+A woman from Akuyam Village in Uganda says: "Energy Bar, thank you, please rescue us from suffering.
 We want water."

 Through the generosity of our many sponsors and contributors, the CFEBA played crucial role in improving the quality of life for an entire village in Uganda, by awarding 2 grants to Innovation Africa, totaling $103,000.